[Minor revision–posted 11/28/23 (replaces 10/20/21 edition)]

 (1) Be performed with appropriate sedatives, analgesics, or anesthetics, unless withholding such agents is justified for scientific reasons, in writing, by the principal investigator and will continue for only the necessary period of time;

-(2) Involve, in their planning, consultation with the attending veterinarian or his/her designee;
+(2) Involve, in their planning, consultation with the AV or his/her designee; and

 e.
-Animals that would otherwise experience severe or chronic pain or distress that cannot be relieved will be painlessly euthanized at the end of the procedure or, if appropriate, during the procedure;
+Animals that would otherwise experience severe or chronic pain or distress that cannot be relieved will be humanely euthanized at the end of the procedure or, if appropriate, during the procedure;

 g.
 Medical care for animals will be available and provided as necessary by a qualified veterinarian;